 The sign of Taurus is linked to the neck and throat, so we must be careful to know how to preserve these parts of the body.
-For example, controlling the volume of the voice will safeguard the health of the vocal cords.
+For example, controlling the voice’s volume will safeguard the vocal cords’ health.
 Taurus is one of the most unfaithful signs!
 Why?
 Because he can’t resist beauty and he always tries to find the finest, prettiest things in life.

 How to connect with Aphrodite?